tekknolagi/tekknolagi.github.com/_posts/2018-05-29-how-to-mess-with-your-roommate.md

 Before I explain what I did to hurt poor Logan, I must explain our apartment's media setup.
 You will see why shortly.

+Logan, if you're reading this, I hope you're more entertained than not.

 ### The media setup

 We have a computer running Ubuntu desktop connected to a TV.
 This acts as our